 What is Sexual Assault?

+Sexual assault is any unwanted, forced or coerced sexual activity.
+It includes inappropriate sexual contact or fondling, acquaintance rape, date rape, stranger rape, child sexual abuse and incest.
 Sexual assault is not about sex.
-It is a crime of violence where sex is used as a weapon, motivated by the desire to have power and control over the victim.
+It is a crime of violence where sex is used as a weapon, motivated by the desire to have power and control over the survivor.
 Sexual assault violates not only a person’s body but also their sense of safety and control over their life.

 How Do I Report a Sexual Assault?

 Reporting the sexual assault to law enforcement is the survivor’s choice.
-We encourage sexual assault survivors to report the crime; however, a victim’s decision should always be respected and supported, whether or not they choose to file a police report.
+We encourage sexual assault survivors to report the crime; however, a survivor’s decision should always be respected and supported, whether or not they choose to file a police report.
 Our SASS advocates are available to help you through the legal process of reporting a sexual assault.
 We are available any time of day to help sexual assault survivors.

 You can also contact your local police department.
 Call the direct line of your local police station or visit the station in person.
 If you are on a college campus, you can contact campus-based law enforcement.

-Important Phone Numbers
+Law Enforcement Phone Numbers

 Reno Police Department 1-775-334-2121